MJspitta/alx-low_level_programming/0x08-recursion/README.md

 4. Function that returns the value of x raised to the power y
 5. Function that returns the natural square root of a number
 6. Function that returns 1 if the input integer is a prime number
+100. Function that returns 1 if a string is a palindrome